 Primary care for HIV positive patients in Mozambique: Findings from a nation-wide time and motion study

 The below content is presented as a poster at the AIDS2020 virtual conference on July 6-10, 2020.
-It was prepared by Flavia Moi, Federica Fabozzi, Michela Romanelli, and Jorge Cabral.
+It can be viewed on the AIDS2020 website here.
+The poster was prepared by Flavia Moi, Federica Fabozzi, Michela Romanelli, and Jorge Cabral.

 With an estimated 2.2 million people living with HIV—for a prevalence of 12.6% among adults—and a health professional to population ratio well below international standards, understanding how primary health care (PHC) professionals in Mozambique spend their time is essential to identify efficiency gains and improve HIV care in the country.